 - Ethnically diverse.
 I did not mind this in the least, and thought it a good edition to the movie.

 - They changed the bookstore into a CHURCH.
 Yes, this is from the SAME director who wants to rush headlong into hotels that he’s staying in to rip out the pages of Bibles placed on bedside tables in each room, because they don’t condone homosexuality (God works in mysterious ways, doesn’t He?
 So far, Mr. Condon hasn’t been able to find ANY Bibles to rip pages out of!).
 The reasoning?
 Apparently, it doesn’t make much sense for a town that for some unknown reason hates reading (or at least, WOMEN reading) to have a bookstore in it.
-The clergyman in it is portrayed in a more positive light, surprisingly, he talks kindly to Belle as she borrows a book, but she kind of just brushes him off with a, “Thanks, bye,” kind of attitude, which did irritate me a bit… Said clergyman was also one of the few who looked genuinely bewildered and perplexed when Gaston wanted to rush in headlong and kill the Beast with all the villagers in tow, like he was reluctant to take any sort of violent action against someone he didn’t even know.
-For someone who hates Christ as much as Condon does, that pleasantly surprised me, even if it was pretty brief.
+The clergyman in it is portrayed in a more positive light, surprisingly; he talks kindly to Belle as she borrows a book, but she kind of just brushes him off with a, “Thanks, bye,” kind of attitude, which did irritate me a bit… Said clergyman was also one of the few who looked genuinely bewildered and perplexed when Gaston wanted to rush in headlong and kill the Beast with all the villagers in tow, like he was reluctant to take any sort of violent action against someone he didn’t even know.
+For someone who hates Christianity and Christians as much as Condon does, that pleasantly surprised me, even if it was pretty brief.

 Mixed feels about: